surifirstpin/biplus_documentation/docs/DataRun.md

 - **Datasets** section enables you to perform alignment, set currency formats for measure values and calculate column value and perform group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

-- **Legend** displays the measure value to which format, currency, group aggregated are applied.
+- **Legend** displays the measure value to which format, currency, group aggregates are applied.

 - **Format** enables different type of number format to the measure field value.